 Winthrop Rockefeller: From New Yorker to Arkansawyer, 1912-1956.
 Fayetteville, University of Arkansas Press, 2022.

 The Civil Rights Movement: A Documentary Reader.
 Hoboken, NJ: Wiley Blackwell, 2020.

 Race and Ethnicity in Arkansas: New Perspectives.
 Fayetteville: University of Arkansas Press, 2014.
-Editor.

 Martin Luther King, Jr. and the Civil Rights Movement.
-London and New York: Pearson Seminar Studies in History series, 2013.
+London and New York: Pearson, 2013.

 Arsnick: The Student Nonviolent Coordinating Committee in Arkansas.
 Fayetteville: University of Arkansas Press, 2011.
-Co-editor with Jennifer Jensen Wallach (University of North Texas).
+Co-edited with Jennifer Jensen Wallach.

-Martin Luther King, Jr. London and New York: Pearson Profiles in Power series, 2005.
+Martin Luther King, Jr. London and New York: Pearson Longman, 2005.

 Redefining the Color Line: Black Activism in Little Rock, Arkansas, 1940-1970.
 Gainesville: University Press of Florida, 2002.